PiotrHol/DragAndDrop/README.md

 # DragAndDrop

-DragAndDrop is a minimalist JavaScript library that enables intuitive drag-and-drop functionality for rearranging elements on a webpage.
+DragAndDrop is a minimalist library that enables intuitive drag-and-drop functionality for rearranging elements on a webpage.
 Integrate it into your project effortlessly to enhance interactivity and user experience.

 ## Demo